FrankBoesing/Teensy3-SPDIF/README.md

 Warning: This is ALPHA - testing only!

-- Does "Mono"-left channel only (this needs to be rewritten).
 - 96 MHz only (this needs to be extended).
 - There may be myriads of bugs .
 - Needs optimizing.